anastasiuspernat/Shadertoy-Screensaver/README.md

 ![Screenshot of the screensaver](screenshot/screenshot.png?raw=true)

-Load an arbitrary [Shadertoy](https://shadertoy.com) shader by giving a shader ID and use it as a macOS screensaver.
-First goal is to just be able to load a single buffer shader but more features will be added in the future.
+Displays arbitrary [Shadertoy](https://shadertoy.com) shaders by giving shader IDs and use them as a macOS screensaver.
+Supports list of shaders and randomizes them across monitors.

 ## Installation